arv020/DSC232R_WESAD_Project/README.md

 As part of our model building we intend to explore the connection between the self report surveys and the sensor data.
 See below in ‘results’ for a higher level view of data.

-**Preprocessing:**
+### Preprocessing

-Signal Aggregation and Chunking: We grouped .pkl data by modality (e.g., ECG, EMG, EDA, TEMP) and exported them as CSVs.
+- **Signal Aggregation and Chunking:** We grouped .pkl data by modality (e.g., ECG, EMG, EDA, TEMP) and exported them as CSVs.
 Each signal was segmented into chunks of 1,000 consecutive readings.
 For every chunk, we computed summary statistics: mean, std, min, max, mode, median.
 These transformed time-series data into tabular features.

-Feature Consolidation: Each subject’s processed signal chunks were combined into a unified DataFrame named final_df.
+- **Feature Consolidation:** Each subject’s processed signal chunks were combined into a unified DataFrame named final_df.
 Each row corresponded to a chunk.

-Label Filtering: Labels outside the main study conditions (i.e., 0, 5, 6, 7) were excluded.
+- **Label Filtering:** Labels outside the main study conditions (i.e., 0, 5, 6, 7) were excluded.
 Only chunks labeled with 1 (Baseline), 2 (Stress), 3 (Amusement), or 4 (Meditation) were retained.
-Train-Test Splitting: To preserve subject-level independence, we used GroupShuffleSplit with subject IDs as groups for model 1.
+- **Train-Test Splitting:** To preserve subject-level independence, we used GroupShuffleSplit with subject IDs as groups for model 1.
 The data was split into training, validation, and test sets.

-In parallel, survey data for each subject was extracted from individual ‘_readme.txt’ files located in their respective folders.
+- **Survey Date Extraction:** In parallel, survey data for each subject was extracted from individual ‘_readme.txt’ files located in their respective folders.
 Key variables (age, height, weight, gender, handedness, coffee consumption, sports, smoking, and illness status) were parsed, encoded as binary or numeric features, and aggregated into a unified table (‘wesad_survey.csv’), excluding subjects S1 and S12.
 This survey table was then merged with the processed chunk-level feature table (‘final_df’) using the subject identifier, resulting in ‘wesad_merged_df.csv’, which contained both physiological and survey features for each chunk.

-**Model Building: Model 1 - Random Forest Classifier (Sensor Data + PANAS)**
+### Model 1: Random Forest Classifier (Sensor Data + PANAS)

 <br> This model used both sensor-derived features and PANAS questionnaire responses. </br>
 <br>
 ```